Highlights of Tamil Nadu and Kerala

 Overnight stay at Mahabalipuram.

-Day 13 - Mahabalipuram-Pondicherry (100 km / 2 hours)
+Day 13 - Mahabalipuram-Pondicherry (100 Km / 2 Hours)

-After breakfast, Departure for Pondicherry
+After breakfast, departure for Pondicherry.

-Overnight stay in Pondiccherry.
+Overnight stay in Pondicherry.

-Day 14 - Pondicherry-Chidambaram-Tanjore (193 Km, 4 Hours 30 Mintues)
+Day 14 - Pondicherry-Chidambaram-Tanjore (193 Km, 4 Hours 30 Minutes)

 After breakfast, drive to Tanjore.